-Our mission is centered around ensuring every school in Hennepin county is a “great school” & providing the necessary supports to youth transitioning from Foster care.
+Our mission is centered around ensuring that every school in Hennepin county is a “great school” and providing the necessary support to youth transitioning from foster care.

 Strong School Communities

 The Graves Foundation gives grants to support the broader community’s work to seed the conditions for strong and stable schools to take root through advocacy, organizing, and community power-building.

 The Graves Foundation funds organizations who provide support and care to vulnerable youth as they leave the K-12 system and begin their journey to adulthood.
 Specifically, the Graves Foundation will now support this population through grants towards:

 Community-Driven Policy Changes Efforts

 Note: At this time The Graves Foundation does not accept unsolicited proposals for this funding priority.